RobTheTeacher/git-guide/html/README-TEAM-3.md

 --------------------------------------

 Your job is to complete the add.html page.
-This page will explain how to create a git project and link it to a github repository.
+This page will explain how to add changes to a git repository.

 The page itself has been created in the /html directory, but it is empty!
 You'll have to create any additional directories and files you need - css, images, etc.